raspberrypilearning/octapi-public-key-cryptography/en/step_5.md

   # Begin testing at 2
   test_number = 2

-  # Loop through all numbers from 2 up until the one below the key you are testing
+  # Loop through all numbers from 2 up until the one below the key that you are testing
   while test_number < public_key:

       # If the public key divides exactly into the test_number, it is a factor